-Regarding the effects of the basic aid message, our preferred interpretation is that they were mainly the product of the walkthroughs provided through the project's website.
-A first piece of evidence for this interpretation relies on a perhaps unusual source of data.
-In the project's website, we provided an email address to contact the researchers in case the subjects had any concerns about the research project.
-While this was not the purpose of providing the email address, a number of subjects sent emails to this address expressing gratitude for the letter and website and often mentioning hassle costs.
-For example, some subjects mentioned that they had wanted to protest for years but did not know how to until receiving our letter.
-Other subjects mentioned that they thought protesting was more complicated than it was until they looked at our instructions.
-Similarly, the Field Survey included a final, open-ended question in case the subjects wanted to share any thoughts with the researchers.
-Many subjects used that space to express gratitude and sometimes made explicit how the information contained in the letter and the website helped them navigate the protest process.
-Another source of supporting evidence for this mechanism relies on data from the traffic to the project's website.
-We estimate that the basic aid message generated a total of 903 additional direct protests.
-44 We can compare this number of additional protests that were induced by
+Regarding the effects of the basic aid message, our preferred interpretation is that they were mainly the product of the walkthroughs provided on the project's website.
+A first piece of evidence for this interpretation relies on unsolicited feedback from participants.
+On the project's website, we provided an email address to contact the researchers with concerns about the research project.
+Several subjects sent emails expressing gratitude for the letter and website, and many mentioned the hassle costs.
+For example, some mentioned that they had wanted to protest for years but did not know how until receiving our letter.
+Similarly, the Field Survey included a final, open-ended question for subjects to share any thoughts with the researchers.
+Many used that space to express gratitude, and some explicitly stated how the information in the letter and on the website helped them navigate the protest process.
+Another source of supporting evidence for this mechanism comes from data on our website traffic.
+We estimate that the basic aid message generated 903 additional direct protests.
+45 We can compare this number of additional protests that were induced by the aid message to the 2,769 unique visits to the website walkthroughs, as recorded by Google Analytics (for more details, see Appendix A.4.1).
+Some of those visitors may have looked at the walkthroughs but did not protest, and some may have used the walkthroughs but would have protested even without them.
+If we assume that around one third of those website visitors were induced to protest by our website, that would explain all 903 additional protests generated by the basic aid message.
+In other words, it would not be far-fetched to attribute the entire effect of the basic aid message to the online walkthroughs.

-43 According to the information posted on its official website, on May 15th, 2020 all Notices of Appraised Value for residential and commercial real properties became available on the Dallas CAD website.
-Additionally, the DCAD mailed the 2020 Notice of Appraised Value on May 15th to those properties meeting the following criteria: an increase in the property's appraised value, an ownership change, a loss of homestead exemption, rendered property, or a new property.
-The DCAD did not mail notices if the property value did not change or if the property value decreased.
+44 DCAD did not mail notices if the property value did not change or if the property value decreased.
 Source: http://dallascad.org/ViewPDFs.aspx?type=1&id=%5C%5Cdcad.org%5Cweb%5Cwebdata%5Cheadlines%5CHEALTHALERTRecentHeadlines04032020.pdf.